 Glucosamine is a natural substance.
-It may ease symptoms of osteoarthritis.
+It may ease symptoms of arthritis.

-Glucosamine is found in chitin.
-This is the fibrous material that makes up the outer skeleton of shellfish and insects.
-It’s found in mucoproteins and mucopolysaccharides.
-These are made by many animals.
+It is found in chitin.
+This is a fibrous material.It makes up the outer shells of shellfish and insects.

 Medically valid uses

-An initial 6 month clinical trial found that glucosamine, when taken with chondroitin, decreased knee pain in people with moderate to severe arthritis.
+A small study found that glucosamine helped knee pain when taken with chondroitin.
+It did this in people with moderate to severe arthritis.
 It led to less pain relief for those with mild pain.
 But the number of people in the study was small.
-Researchers say more studies are needed.
+Experts say more studies are needed.

-It isn’t known exactly how glucosamine works to treat arthritis.
+It isn’t known how glucosamine works to treat arthritis.
 But there are some theories.
+When taken by mouth, it builds up in the cartilage of the joints.
 Some studies suggest that it’s needed to help make glycosaminoglycans and hyaluronic acid.
-Large amounts of glucosamine may increase how much of these substances your body makes.
-These substances are needed for joint cartilage and synovium.
-When taken by mouth, glucosamine builds up in the cartilage of the joints.
+Large amounts of glucosamine may increase how much of these your body makes.
+These are needed for joint cartilage and synovium.
+You need these for healthy joints.

 There may be benefits that have not yet been proven through research.

-Glucosamine may help prevent joint overuse symptoms.
+Glucosamine may help prevent symptoms of joint overuse.
 It may reduce symptoms of temporal mandibular joint (TMJ) disease.

-The suggested dose of glucosamine is 400 mg to 500 mg taken 3 times a day.
-Higher doses are sometimes used to ease arthritis symptoms.
+Large amounts of glucosamine aren’t in food sources.
+You have to take it as a supplement.
+The advised dose is 400 mg to 500 mg taken 3 times a day.
+Higher doses may be used to ease arthritis.

 Side effects, toxicity, and interactions

-Glucosamine causes fewer side effects than other arthritis medicines.
+Glucosamine causes fewer side effects than other medicines used to treat arthritis.
 But it can still cause side effects.
-These can include mild gastrointestinal problems, drowsiness, and skin reactions.
+These can include:

-People with diabetes should talk to their healthcare providers before taking glucosamine.
+If you have diabetes, talk to your healthcare provider before taking glucosamine.
 It may make insulin resistance worse.
 This is a greater risk with high doses.

-If you’re taking blood thinners such as warfarin, don't take glucosamine.
-It may increase the blood thinning effects of warfarin.
-This can increase your risk of bruising and bleeding.
+If you’re taking a blood thinner such as warfarin, don't take glucosamine.
+It may increase the effects of warfarin.
+This may thin your blood too much.
+This can raise your risk of bruising and bleeding.

 Pharmacologic therapy of osteoarthritis.
 UpToDate.